 Beware of phase rotation between the inverter and AC in.
-When wired in the wrong rotation, the system will not accept the mains input and only operates in inverter mode.
-In that case swap two phases to correct it.
+When wired in a rotation that is different to the programming of the Multis, the system will not accept the mains input and only operates in inverter mode.
+If a GX device is connected, it will signal a phase rotation alarm.
+In that case swap two phases to correct it, or re-program the units to match the wiring rotation.